 - Deborah Howard- Headteacher

 Occasionally, you will see other members of staff working in the Nursery.
 Their roles include supporting children who have English as an additional language, completing work experience placements, undergoing a vital part of their Initial Teacher Training or taking over the role of a staff member who may be out on training or other work related activities.

-View our most recent Topic Web here: Topic Web- Autumn 1- Nursery- I am Special
+View our most recent Topic Web here: Topic Web- Autumn 2- Nursery- Celebrations

 Settling into the Nursery

 To ensure a smooth transition from home to nursery we stagger the intake of children into the nursery.
 Your child will have a keyworker who will be responsible for liaising with you and helping your child settle into our nursery.